Kurento/kurento/source/mastering/kurento_protocol.rst

 The parameter ``object`` indicates the ``id`` of the object in which the operation will be invoked.
 The parameter ``operation`` carries the name of the operation to be executed.
 Finally, the parameter ``operationParams`` has the parameters needed to execute the operation.
-The object specified has to understand the

 The following example shows a ``Request`` message requesting the invocation of the operation ``connect`` on the object ``442352747`` with parameter sink